ImSejin/lezhin-comics-downloader/README.md

 5. Downloads the latest released lezhin-comics-downloader [here](https://github.com/ImSejin/lezhin-comics-downloader/releases).

+6. Downloads config.ini [here](https://raw.githubusercontent.com/ImSejin/lezhin-comics-downloader/master/config.ini) and writes your account in the file.

-6. Places two files in the same path.
+7. Places three files in the same path.

-7. Uses the following command to run the downloader.
+8. Uses the following command to run the downloader.